A female sitting at the end of a bizarre garden on a spiral landscape. All items in the scene are 3D

 If we decide to go ahead, we will schedule some 1:1 sessions to think more about what you would like to achieve from participating in a dream-sharing group and to help you prepare for joining.

-The fee for Creative Dreamers is £28 per 90 minute session.
+The current fee for Creative Dreamers Online is £28 per 90 minute session.
+Please enquire about in-person fees.

 Find out more